Skip to content

 Can I bring my dog up Carn Loch nan Amhaichean?

-Is there mobile signal on Carn Loch nan Amhaichean?
+What's mobile reception like on Carn Loch nan Amhaichean?

 Poor.
 Very remote Wester Ross location; no reliable coverage.